Graduate Diploma EconomicsFind a programme

-An upper second-class degree (or international equivalent).
+An upper second-class honours degree (or international equivalent).
 Entrance qualifications must include a significant mathematical component, either at degree level or a minimum of grade A in A-level Mathematics (or equivalent).
 Candidates should supply details of high school qualifications when applying.
-Economics Graduates will not be considered for the Economics PG Dip.
+Economics Graduates will not be considered for the Economics Graduate Diploma.
 Graduates of Economics should apply for the Economics MSc.

 See international equivalent qualifications on the International Office website.

 If English is not your first language, you need to meet this profile level: